-Conquer the Manaslu Circuit: -
+Conquer the Manaslu Circuit

-a dramatic odyssey through Nepal's pristine heart, traversing deep gorges, scaling high passes, and immersing you in ancient Himalayan culture.
+A dramatic odyssey through Nepal's pristine heart, traversing deep gorges, scaling high passes, and immersing you in ancient Himalayan culture.

 Discover the untouched beauty of Nepal's Himalayas with the Manaslu Circuit Trek, a 13-day journey into the heart of the Manaslu region.
 This challenging trek offers unparalleled views of majestic peaks, including Mt.
 Manaslu (8,163m), and a deep dive into the region's rich cultural heritage.
 Experience the spiritual significance of 'The Spirit Mountain' as you explore ancient monasteries and pilgrimage sites within the Tsum Valley.